mokotechnology/MK-Button-iOS_SDK/README.md

 CocoaPods

-SDK-BXP is available through [CocoaPods](https://cocoapods.org).To install it, simply add the following line to your Podfile, and then import <MKBeaconXButton/MKBXBSDK.h>：
+SDK-BXB is available through [CocoaPods](https://cocoapods.org).To install it, simply add the following line to your Podfile, and then import <MKBeaconXButton/MKBXBSDK.h>：

 **pod 'MKBeaconXButton/SDK'**